AuroreBussalb/app-resampling/README.md

     * param_resample_n_jobs: `int`, number of jobs to run in parallel.
 Default is 1.
     * param_raw_pad: `str`, the type of padding to use for raw data.
 Default is 'reflect_limited'.
     * param_epoch_pad: `str`, the type of padding to use for epoched data.
 Default is 'edge'.
+    * param_save_jointly_resampled_events: `bool`, if True, save the events file resampled jointly with the data.
+Default is True.

 This list along with the parameters' default values correspond to the 0.22.0 version of MNE Python.